LarsBehrenberg/testing-copy/content/posts/impressionist-art-thefts.md

       in 1985.

+      #### The loot

-      The loot included five paintings by [Monet](/claude-monet-biography) and two by [Auguste Renoir](/pierre-auguste-renoir-biography), with a combined value of hundreds of millions of dollars.
-Among the missing paintings was ‘Impression, Sunrise’ by Monet, one of the 10 most important impressionist works, which has been credited with giving the Impressionist group their name.
+      The loot included five paintings by [Claude Monet](/claude-monet-biography) and two by [Auguste Renoir](/pierre-auguste-renoir-biography), with a combined value of hundreds of millions of dollars.

+      Among the missing paintings was *Impression: Sunrise* by Monet, one of the 10 most important impressionist works, which has been credited with giving the Impressionist group their name.  as the Curator of the Marmottan said when the painting was recovered, Impression Sunrise

+      > "... marks a turning point in the history of modern art."

+      **Learn more** by checking out our [Impression: Sunrise](/claude-monet-impression-sunrise) page.

+      #### The raid

-      At 10am on October 27th, two men paid for their entrance to the museum where they were then joined by three more accomplices.
-Threatening the guards at gunpoint, they grabbed the paintings they were looking for and left quickly.
+      At 10am on October 27th 1985, two men paid for their entrance to the museum where they were then joined by three more accomplices.
+Threatening the guards at gunpoint, and forcing tourists to the floor, they grabbed the paintings they were looking for and left quickly (two had to be removed from a glass case).

       The theft was made easier by the fact the museum alarm system was only turned on at night.

+      #### The recovery

       For five years the paintings went unrecovered.
 However, French police managed to link the theft to organised crime in Japan.
 Through the painstaking study of recorded telephone conversations, the authorities were led to an apartment in Porto-Vecchio, Corsica.

       All of the works were found stashed in the apartment and were recovered, though some had been damaged during their long journey.

+      The damage to Impression: Sunrise was relatively slight--it only required treatment against humidity damage.
+The damage to Monet's *Field of Tulips in Holland* and Berthe Morisot's *Young Girl at the Ball* was more severe: Monet's painting had been slashed, and Morisot's had two holes in it.
     sideGalleryImages:
-      - imageTitle: The Entrance to the Port of Le Havre by Claude Monet, c.
-1867-68, Norton Simon Museum
+      - imageTitle: "Impression, Sunrise by Claude Monet, 1872, 1985: stolen"
-        imageUrl: /assets/art-thefts-monet-entrance-to-the-port-of-le-havre.jpg
+        imageUrl: /assets/art-thefts-monet-sunrise.jpg
       - imageTitle: "A digitally changed black and white version of Impression, Sunrise by Claude Monet, 1872, 1985: stolen"
         imageUrl: /assets/art-thefts-monet-sunrise-bw.jpg
-      - imageTitle: "Impression, Sunrise by Claude Monet, 1872, 1985: stolen"
-        imageUrl: /assets/art-thefts-monet-sunrise.jpg
-    buttonToggle: false
+    buttonToggle: true
   - textTitle: Charing Cross Bridge, London (Claude Monet, 2012)
     text: >-
       ### One of Monet’s most famous series, the Charing Cross Bridge works